nplang/NPL-Tutorials/NPL-Titbits/Data-Types-Parser/Readme.md

 ````

-On the BMODEL window you will see prints that display parsed packets from NPL prgram.
+On the BMODEL window you will see prints that display parsed packets from NPL program.

 ## Next Tutorial